oxctl/deployment-test-utils/README.md

  * `OAUTH_TOKEN`
  * `URL`

-The `CANVAS_HOST` should include the protocol, domain and port but shoulfd omit the trailing slash.
+The `CANVAS_HOST` should include the protocol, domain and port but should omit the trailing slash.
 The `URL` is the path of the URL with the initial slash removed.
 Here is an example,

 ```bash